-You may be wondering what this has to do with life; the answer is: quite a lot.
-Our brains are actually programmed to identify objects and to put them into categories.
-This is an extremely efficient technique as long as we correctly determine the proper category.
-Unfortunately, in life, things aren’t always like they seem.
+You may be wondering what this has to do with life.
+The answer is: quite a lot.
+Our brains are actually programmed to identify objects and put them into categories.
+This is an extremely efficient technique–as long as we correctly determine the proper category.
+Unfortunately, in life, things aren’t always as they seem.

-We often make snap judgments about people, places and situations in life, and once we’ve made that decision, we don’t examine our underlying assumptions to determine if we’ve made the correct classification.
+We often make snap judgments about people, places and situations in life.
+And once we’ve made that decision, we don’t examine our underlying assumptions to determine if we’ve made the correct assessment.
 We hold on to our original view, even when presented with new information.
 We only see the frog.

 We also let others influence our views.
-We put too much emphasis on what others, particularly the media, tell us, rather than figure out things for ourselves.
+We’ll put too much emphasis on what others tell us rather than figure things out for ourselves.

 So here’s my advice on looking at things from a different perspective.
 Form the habit of questioning what you see, read and hear.
 Here are some good questions to guide you.

 - What is the reality of the situation?

 - Could there be a different way to look at this?

 - Am I assuming certain facts or outcomes that may not be true?

 - What lessons can I learn from this that will benefit me in the future?